 Below are a selection of funding providers that are worth considering if you’re about to start looking for money.
 Although London is a base for major funding providers, we’ve concentrated on some of the alternative options to give you the best possible choice.

 Fleximize – One of the UK's leading small business lenders, Fleximize is located in London and Ipswich, Suffolk.
-It offers a pioneering range of flexible funding options including the Flexiloan and the unique Revenue Advance, which is an ideal solution for seasonal businesses.
-Limited companies and LLPs can apply for loans ranging from £5,000 and £500,000 for all business purposes.
+Limited companies and LLPs can apply for flexible business loans ranging from £5,000 and £500,000 for all business purposes.
 The loans are designed to meet the requirements of individual businesses, and can be repaid over a flexible term of one month to 48 months.
 The money can even be in your account within 48 hours.

 HBV Enterprise – This not-for-profit organization provides loans to SMEs in Hackney only.
 Businesses and social enterprises at pre-start, startup and development stage are eligible for funding between £3,000 and £25,000.